-Seining and minnow trapping at the 14 fisheries monitoring sites, over the five month sampling period, identified the presence of over 20 known species.
-Approximately 16,863 individuals were captured (approximate numbers were often made for three-spined stickleback and the lined or yellow crab).
-The following table (Table 1) presents the total number of fish and marine invertebrates sampled from March to August in 2016 (excluding the month of July).
+Seining and minnow trapping at the 11 fisheries monitoring sites, over the five month sampling period, identified the presence of 15 known species (20 species were sampled in 2016).
+Approximately 7,692 individuals were captured (approximate numbers were often made for three-spined stickleback and smelt).
+The following table (Table 1) presents the total number of fish and marine invertebrates sampled from March to August in 2017 (excluding the month of July).